MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 |Desktop screen recording|The Teams layout the recorder sees and [configures]( https://support.office.com/article/adjust-your-view-in-a-teams-meeting-9825091c-0e7d-4c2b-95f5-eba644f19175) during the call. |Because the Teams desktop user is just recording their computer screen, the recording layout matches what Teams desktop user sees during the call.|If the recording needs to be accessible to others, the Teams user must manually upload the video to a shared drive|
 |HoloLens view recording|HoloLens user’s view |Clarity of HoloLens user’s field of view is not impacted by call connection quality.|If the recording needs to be accessible to others, the HoloLens user must manually upload the video to a shared location.
 Recording length may be limited by HoloLens internal memory.|

-### Cloud-based recording of group calls and meetings using Teams
+### Method 1 Details: Cloud-based recording of group calls and meetings using Teams

 #### What does this type of recording capture?

 Cloud-based recording of group calls and meetings captures the outgoing video feed (or avatar) of up to 4 call participants.

-The Recording is automatically saved online and accessible to all call participants.
+The recording is automatically saved online and accessible to all call participants.

 The person who initiates the recording owns the video.
 When a recording ends, it begins uploading to Microsoft Stream.
 Once the video is uploaded to Stream, the recorder receives an email notification, and all call participants can view a link to Stream via the Teams chat.
 The owner is the only participant who can [give permission](https://support.office.com/article/Play-and-share-a-meeting-recording-in-Teams-7d7e5dc5-9ae4-4b94-8589-27496037e8fa#bkmk_sharemeetingrecording) or [download the video](https://support.office.com/article/Play-and-share-a-meeting-recording-in-Teams-7d7e5dc5-9ae4-4b94-8589-27496037e8fa#bkmk_downloadmeetingrecording) to share the recording beyond these people.
 [Learn more about Stream video permissions]( https://docs.microsoft.com/stream/portal-permissions).

 You can find all the videos you own [here]( https://msit.microsoftstream.com/studio/videos).

-If your admin has configured Field Service integration, you can access the recording link and can post it in a D365 Field Service booking.
+If your admin has configured Field Service integration, you can access the recording link and can post it in a Dynamics 365 Field Service work order.

 #### Limitations of cloud-based recording